 When sailing around Mediterranean islands, we all want to eat deliciously.
 Fish, squids, octopus, sardines… nom nom!
 But when guys get really hungry, ladies roast the chicken.

 Oh, we’ve been cooking this particular recipe for several years now – in Croatia, Greece, Italy, France...
-I think it was inspired by this book by Jamie Oliver, but it’s been developing over time.
+I think it was inspired by some old recipe book by Jamie Oliver, but it’s been developing over time.
 I won’t recommend you that old book as it’s a bit too complicated for cooking on a boat, but you might find this one 5 Ingredients: Quick & Easy Food by Jamie more useful for simple, healthy cooking with minimum fuss.

 Usually, we don’t have a possibility to take a picture of the chicken – it disappears inside of empty stomachs too fast!
 Yes yes, fresh air and swimming half a day, so everyone gets really hungry...
 But honestly, this recipe is simple enough for a boat galley, and at the same time fancy enough for a boat galley.
 And it’s simply mouth-watering!